kubernetes/community/contributors/design-proposals/admission_control_extension.md

 }
 ```

-All changes to this config must be done in an extensible matter - when adding a new hook or initializer,
+All changes to this config must be done in an safe matter - when adding a new hook or initializer,
-first verify the new agent is online.
-Removing a hook or initializer must occur before disabling the
+first verify the new agent is online before allowing it to come into rotation.
+Removing a hook or
-remote endpoint, and all queued items must complete.
+initializer must occur before disabling the remote endpoint, and all queued items must complete.

 ### Alternatives considered